yogeshbendre/CleaningDataWeek4Project/README.txt

 This data is obtained by processing the original data to make it a tidy dataset.

-For each record it is provided:
+The original data has for each record:
 ======================================
 - An identifier of the subject who carried out the experiment.
 - Its activity label.